amelhassan-msft/TokenStoreExtension/README.md

 ## Repository Layout
 The binding-library folder contains the source code for the Token Store bindings.
 The samples folder contains source code for Azure Function apps created locally (c# and JavaScript examples).

+## Future Work
+- The JavaScript example no longer works due to updates to the TokenStoreInputBinding source code.
+To fix the issue, deploy another NuGet package (in .Net Standard 2.0 framework) and install it as an extensions in your Azure Function App JavaScript project.
+- Login support can be added for Twitter and Microsoft for the TokenStoreInputBinding (i.e. the identityProvider parameter would have the added options of "microsoft" and "twitter")
+- A redirect page for allowing users to login to tokens that are unauthenticated can be added so that the binding does not throw an exception in this case.
+Instead user's will be redirected to login and will then be redirected to their Azure Function.
+- A TokenStoreOutputBinding can be created to allow for even more integration between Azure Functions and Token Store.